 Establishing any new relationship requires a leap of faith by both sides, but you have more going for you than just “Trust me.”
 You’ve got SPIN-Farming.
 Though home-based backyard, urban farming is a fairly new concept, SPIN-Farming has been around for nearly 15 years.
 Enough people are having success with it, so it provides a track record.
 You can use it as a credential and proof of concept to help neighbors understand what you are doing and how you are doing it.
 Send them to this site to show them what you’re a part of and why more and more are starting to support it.

-Here are some guidelines we’ve developed over the years to handle home-based, backyard urban farming diplomacy.
+Here are some guidelines we’ve developed over the years to handle home-based, backyard urban farming neighbor relations.

 Why does SPIN-Farming make business sense?